Cybereason/Invoke-WMILM/README.md

 ## Supported Techniques
 * DerivedProcess - Creates a class deriving from Win32_Process, and calls the Create method of that class
 * Service - Creates a service and runs it using WMI.
-Basically PSEXEC with different network traffic.
+Basically PSEXEC with different network traffic
-* Job - Creates an at.exe style scheduled task to run in 30 seconds
+* Job - Creates an at.exe style scheduled task to run in 30 seconds.
+Does not work on Win8+, unless at.exe is enabled
-* Task - Creates an schtasks.exe style scheduled task and runs it
+* Task - Creates an schtasks.exe style scheduled task and runs it.
+Works only on Win8+
 * Product - Runs an arbitrary MSI file from a given path (given by the Command parameter)
 * Provider - Creates a new provider with the command and arguments as the underlying COM object, and loads it